hathora/photon-fusion-br/README.md

 <br><br>

 ## Community
-For help, questions, advice, or discussions about Netcode for GameObjects and its samples, please join our [Discord Community](https://discord.gg/hathora).
+For help, questions, advice, or discussions about Hathora Cloud and its samples, please join our [Discord Community](https://discord.gg/hathora).
 We have a growing community of multiplayer developers and our team is very responsive.
 <br><br>

 ## Other samples